-Electronic payment activity continues at similar levels to previous years, at just over 19.5k transactions.
-Member requests for electronic payment direct to their account is being met - on average there were 10 such payments per month throughout the year.
-There is a steady growth in the number of members using our on-line access to check their account balances.

-In my view, we continue to achieve an acceptable level of service to our members and an acceptable financial performance.
+Electronic payment activity continues at a similar level to the previous two years - at just under 20k transactions.
+Member requests for electronic payment direct to their account is on the rise, there were 36 such payments per month through the year compared to 10 the previous year.
+In my view, we continue to achieve a reasonable level of service to our members and an acceptable financial performance.